QuarkNerd/blog/ceberhardt/_posts/2014-10-29-concurrent-functional-swift.md

 Notice that the above function creates an array that can contain the full 151,250 items (based on the constant definitions above) and updates via index, rather than starting with a zero-length array and appending each item.
 This is approximately x4 faster in this instance (measuring using Release build `-Os`).

-Once the datapoint have been generated, Mandelbrot construction becomes a simple map operation:
+Once the datapoints have been generated, Mandelbrot construction becomes a simple map operation:

 {% highlight csharp %}